Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 Baby pineapples need pruning once you notice brown tips and wilting leaves at the base of the plant.

-Generally, mealy bugs, scales, thrips and fruit borers are the common pests that trouble baby pineapple.
+Generally, mealy bugs, scales, thrips, and fruit borers are the common pests that trouble baby pineapples.

-Once infected, pruning alongside the application of effective fungicides is the only way to salvage the remnants of the plant.
+Once infected, pruning and applying effective copper-rich fungicides is the only way to salvage the plant.

-Similarly, for plant upkeep, you shall prune them 1 to 2 months after the end of the harvest in late summer.
+Similarly, for plant upkeep, you shall prune them 1-2 months after the end of the harvest in late summer.

 But refrain from pruning baby pineapples in winter to avoid the risk of cutting new offshoots.